-The most recent full valuation as at 31st March 2016 found that the value of the Fund's assets represented 91% of the value of its liabilities, up from 82% in 2013.
-That valuation set employer contribution rates for the following three years aimed at increasing the fund's solvency level to 100% over a maximum period of 12 years.
-The next full valuation (as at 31 March 2019) will take place during 2019/20 and will set employer contribution rates for the three years commencing on 1st April 2020.
+The most recent full valuation as at 31st March 2016 found that the value of the Fund's assets represented 91% of the value of its liabilities, increased from 82% in 2013.
+That valuation set employer contribution rates for the following three years aimed at increasing the fund's solvency level to 100% over a period of 12 years.
+The next full valuation (as at 31 March 2019)